BogdanTretyakov/sc-database-generator/README.md

 For **original/w3champions** version use any deprotection tool you want.
 We are recommend [WC3MapDeprotector](https://github.com/speige/WC3MapDeprotector).
 For **OZ** version of it's doesn't needs.

-Then use [MPQ Editor](http://www.zezula.net/en/mpq/download.html) or any other MPQ file extractor and extract all map data to folder `dataMap`
+Then use [MPQ Editor](http://www.zezula.net/en/mpq/download.html) or any other MPQ file extractor and extract all map data to subfolder `dataMap`.
+Create subfolder `oz` or `w3c` (depends on need version)

 #### Generate data & developing